 Ready to use your herbal training to establish yourself as an herbalist in your community?
 Let me help you build your clinical skills and provide the support you need to practice with confidence.
 My mentorship program offers personalized support and constructive feedback through individual sessions by phone, Skype, or in person at my Clayton (Georgia).
 I also occasionally organize roundtable discussions with all of my mentees to review cases together.
-Mentoring with me requires a six-month commitment.
+Mentoring with me requires a three-month commitment.
 Each month you'll receive two private one-hour phone sessions and a reasonable amount of email communication.
 During our sessions we can review case studies and/or discuss any other related matters, such as business logistics, practice policies, and personal issues that come up in the process of establishing your practice.
-My mentoring fee is $50 per hour.
-If you need help deciding if working with me a good fit (for both of us), we can arrange to speak by phone.
-To apply, contact me for an application.
+My mentoring fee is $75 per hour.
+If you need help deciding if working with me a good fit (for both of us), we can arrange to have an introductory chat by phone.
+Contact me for more details and an application.
 You can read more about me on my website.
-Send me an email.
 I look forward to collaborating with you as your build your clinical skills!

 Holly Hutton, MFA, MA, EWCH, RH (AHG)

 I am a clinical herbalist, teacher and writer.
 I attended and graduated from the East West School of Planetary Herbology as a East West Certified Herbalist.
 The school is operated by Michael and Leslie Tierra some of the founders of the American Herbal Guild (AHG).
 Prior to this I worked as a director in several social service/non-profit organizations focused on homelessness and poverty.